-- 2 T corn syrup or golden syrup (see note below)
+- 2 tablespoons corn syrup or golden syrup (see note below)

 - 1/2 cup heavy cream

-- To make rosemary sugar: Combine raw sugar and chopped rosemary; make sure the rosemary is completely dry if you've just rinsed it.
+- To make rosemary sugar: In a food processor, combine raw sugar and chopped rosemary (make sure the rosemary is completely dry if you've just rinsed it).
 Process for about 30 seconds, or until well integrated.
-(You won't need the full amount for one recipe, but it keeps well tightly covered and could be used in countless ways -- e.g., to sweeten iced tea or sprinkle over fresh fruit.)
+(You won't need the full amount of rosemary sugar for one recipe, but it keeps well tightly covered, and it can be used in countless ways: to sweeten iced tea, to sprinkle over fresh fruit, etc.)

-- Note: I prefer golden syrup to corn syrup for its taste when making caramel.
+- Note: When making caramel, I prefer the taste of golden syrup to that of corn syrup.
 If using golden syrup, I highly recommend the use of a candy thermometer.
 The golden syrup makes the sugar solution an amber color from the get-go, making it much, much harder to judge the stopping point by eye.